soluhealth/emmtyper/README.md

 User (for now) will need to manually install the tools themselves and set them on $PATH for EmMAIL to work (EmMAIL expected both tools to be on $PATH).

+EmMAIL requires Python >= 3.
+It requires Numpy and Scipy, both included in the setup.py.

 ## Installation

 EmMAIL uses setup.py for easier installation.
 Clone the GitHub page for EmMAIL, and run setup.py over the command line on the directory where setup.py for EmMAIL is located.